CRNing/techjam2026_shopping_copilot/README.md

    an attribute's theoretical ability to distinguish between candidates, while coverage acts as a reality-adjustment factor for how many candidates actually contain that attribute.
 Their product therefore provides a practical estimate of a question's expected value under sparse real-world catalog data.
-The agent asks about whichever attribute would most reduce uncertainty right now, with an escalating question funnel: material/color → open-ended "feature" → one more attribute *only if it clearly still helps* → a generic "other" catch-all once structured attributes stop being informative.
+The agent recomputes this score after every retrieval step and prioritizes the most informative attribute, with an escalating question funnel: material/color → open-ended "feature" → one more attribute *only if it clearly still helps* → a generic "other" catch-all once structured attributes stop being informative.
    This makes the questioning adaptive per category (e.g. jackets vs. shoes surface different useful attributes) instead of a hardcoded order.

 4. **Efficiency-aware stopping.** The agent only asks a question when the candidate pool is still large (`> CANDIDATE_THRESHOLD`) and turns remain; otherwise it